 |Title:||Associate Head Coach|

-Jim Tortorella enters his second season as associate head coach.
+Jim Tortorella enters his fourth season as associate head coach.

 Tortorella came to New Hampshire after a 16-year stint as head